-- (p) explain the mode of action of enzymes in terms of an active site, enzyme-substrate complex, lowering of activation energy and enzyme specificity using the lock-and-key and induced-fit hypotheses - (q) investigate and explain the effects of temperature, pH, enzyme concentration and substrate concentration on the rate of an enzyme-catalysed reaction by measuring rates of formation of products (e.g. measuring gas produced using catalase) or rate of disappearance of substrate (e.g. using amylase, starch and iodine) - describe the structure of competitive and non-competitive inhibitors with reference to the binding sites of the inhibitor - (s) explain the effects of competitive and non-competitive inhibitors (including allosteric inhibitors) on the rate of enzyme activity - (t) describe the unique features of stem cells, including zygotic stem cells, embryonic stem cells and blood stem cells (lymphoid and myeloid), correctly using the terms: - i. totipotency (e.g. zygotic stem cells) - ii. pluripotency (e.g. embryonic stem cells) - iii. multipotency (e.g. lymphoid and myeloid stem cells) - (u) explain the normal functions of stem cells in a living organism, including embryonic stem cells and blood stem cells (lymphoid and myeloid) - (v) discuss the ethical implications of the application of stem cells in research and medical applications and how human induced pluripotent stem cells (iPSCs) overcome some of these issues (procedural details of how iPSCs are formed are not required).
+- (p) explain the mode of action of enzymes in terms of an active site, enzyme-substrate complex, lowering of activation energy and enzyme specificity using the lock-and-key and induced-fit hypotheses - (q) investigate and explain the effects of temperature, pH, enzyme concentration and substrate concentration on the rate of an enzyme-catalysed reaction by measuring rates of formation of products (e.g. measuring gas produced using catalase) or rate of disappearance of substrate (e.g. using amylase, starch and iodine) - (r) describe the structure of competitive and non-competitive inhibitors with reference to the binding sites of the inhibitor - (s) explain the effects of competitive and non-competitive inhibitors (including allosteric inhibitors) on the rate of enzyme activity - (t) describe the unique features of stem cells, including zygotic stem cells, embryonic stem cells and blood stem cells (lymphoid and myeloid), correctly using the terms: - i totipotency (e.g. zygotic stem cells) - ii pluripotency (e.g. embryonic stem cells) - iii multipotency (e.g. lymphoid and myeloid stem cells) - (u) explain the normal functions of stem cells in a living organism, including embryonic stem cells and blood stem cells (lymphoid and myeloid).